LACMIP/emu/docs/_documentation/taxonomy.md

 1. On the taxonomy record that has citations you'd like to ditto, go to *Edit > Ditto > Use Current Record for Ditto*.
 1. On the taxonomy record where you want to add the citations, navigate to the *Citations* tab and then go to *Edit > Ditto > Current Tab*.
 Keep in mind that using ditto this way will **overwrite any existing citations** so it should only be used on an empty *Citations* tab.

-## Validity
+## Validity tab

 LACMIP uses the *Validity* tab to track more specific information about the status of a name.
 Often, all we need to know is the value for *Currently Accepted?* on the *Invertebrates* tab, but sometimes older names are more complicated and the *Validity* tab gives us the space to record this complexity.
 Validity comments should **not** be related to species **occurrences**; this information is tracked in the *Citations* tab.
+That said, sometimes the validity of a name varies depending on what geologic timeframe it is applied to, and because we do have specimens from a wide range of timeframes you may need to record that variation on this tab.

 {% include figure image_path="/assets/images/taxonomy_validity.png" alt="Validity tab of the EMu taxonomy module" caption="Screenshot of the *Validity* tab of the Taxonomy module." %}